LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-027-harka-days-thinkin-ep/index.md

 banner:
   - imported/dnb-fix-027-harka-days-thinkin-ep/image1239.jpeg
 description: >-
-  The Dreamers&rsquo; catalogue has always been about what&rsquo;s possible rather than what&rsquo;s already been done.
-This week&#39;s DnB Fix explores that with Harka.
-He might wonder around the BPMs of drum and bass, but you&rsquo;re more likely to hear Yung Chop snares, reggae vocals and J Dilla sirens than apache breaks (that&rsquo;s in there too). [...]Read More...
+  The Dreamers’ catalogue has always been about what’s possible rather than what’s already been done.
+This week's DnB Fix explores that with Harka.
+He might wonder around the BPMs of drum and bass, but you’re more likely to hear Yung Chop snares, reggae vocals and J Dilla sirens than apache breaks (that’s in there too). [...]Read More...
 published: true
 tags: feature
 featured: false